mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ### logLevel

 Log level for the MongoDB instance and automation agent.
 Can be `DEBUG` or `INFO`.
 In the case of `DEBUG` this is equivalent to `2` for `systemLog.verbosity` in the MongoDB config file.

+### auth.scram.enabled

+Boolean value to determine if SCRAM authentication is enabled.
+Both `auth.scram.enabled` and `auth.ldap.enabled` can be selected, or just one, but at least one must be `true`.

+### auth.ldap.enabled

+Boolean value to determine if LDAP authentication is enabled.
+Both `auth.scram.enabled` and `auth.ldap.enabled` can be selected, or just one, but at least one must be `true`.

+### auth.ldap.servers

+An array of LDAP servers to use for LDAP authentication (and authorisation of selected).
+Required if `auth.ldap.enabled` is `true`.

+### auth.ldap.ldaps

+A boolean to determine if LDAPS is used as the protocol instead of unsafe LDAP.
+This should always be `true`.
+Required if `auth.ldap.enabled` is `true`.

+### auth.ldap.caConfigMap

+The configmap name of the CA certificate used with the LDAP servers.
+Required if `auth.ldap.enabled` is `true` and `auth.ldap.ldaps` is `true`.

+The name of the key within the configmap must be `ca-pem`.

+### auth.ldap.bindUserDN

+The Distigiushed Name (DN) of the bind user that is used to perform lookups in the directory directory.
+Required if `auth.ldap.enabled` is `true`.

+### auth.ldap.bindUserSecret

+The name of the Kubernetes secret that contains the password of the bind user.
+The key within the secret must be `password`.
+Required if `auth.ldap.enabled` is `true`.

+### auth.ldap.userToDNMapping

+The mapping to convert the username to the name in the LDAP directory.
+Required if `auth.ldap.enabled` is `true`.

+See the [LDAP](#ldap-authentication-and-authorisation) section for more details.

+### auth.ldap.authzQueryTemplate

+The LDAP query to lookup a user's groups within the LDAP directory.
+Required if `auth.ldap.enabled` is `true`.

+See the [LDAP](#ldap-authentication-and-authorisation) section for more details.

 ### opsManager.tlsEnabled